From the C1 to C8, We Look at the Best Corvette From Each Era

 Duntov developed this variant of the Corvette specifically for racing.
 Despite General Motors agreement to comply with the AMA’s (American Manufacturers Association) ban on factory-backed race cars, Duntov was passionate about developing a Corvette that could contend with brands like Ferrari and Porsche.

-In addition to massive horsepower, a number of weight-and-power saving measures were included with the L88 package.“Creature comforts” including power steering, air conditioning and even the car radio were deleted when the L88 option was selected by would-be owners.
+The L88 Corvette was his vision made a reality.
+In addition to massive horsepower, a number of weight-and-power saving measures were included with the L88 package.
+“Creature comforts” including power steering, air conditioning and even the car radio were deleted when the L88 option was selected by would-be owners.
 Instead, each car received a heavy-duty M22 four-speed transmission, a performance suspension package, a Positraction rear differential, upgraded brakes including heavy-duty disc brake calipers and a transistor ignition.

 Although 370 horsepower was the LT-1’s “official” rating, most Corvette enthusiasts felt that this was a very conservative estimate of the car’s actual power.
 The LT-1 equipped Corvettes could manage a quarter-mile run in just 14.2 seconds with a top speed of 102 miles per hour, strongly suggesting that the engine was probably producing closer to 400 horsepower.
 However, with stiffer emission regulations and the ever increasing cost of insurance, the lesser horsepower number remained the official published rating.